-Physical vapor condensation coating technique, involving transfer of solid materials onto a substrate.
+Physical vapor deposition is a vaporisation or condensation coating technique, involving transfer of solid materials onto a substrate.
 2,2 Full Time Employees

 The heat is provided either by joule heeting via a refractory metal element (resistive evaporation) or directly from a focused beam of high energy electrons (electron beam evaporation).
 More than 3000 depositions per year (Metal, Dielectric material, Magnetic layer)